carl-mcdonough/demo-products/README.md

   - Retrieve all available products from the database
 - GET /products/{id}
   - Retrieve specific product from the database
+- GET /products/expensive/{count}
+  - Retrieve a number of the most expensive products.

 Technology used: